hmz777/hmz777.github.io/_posts/2019-05-09-Creating a windows service.markdown

 installutil /u MyService.exe
 {% endhighlight %}

-Make sure to add installers to the service before building your project in order to be installed successfully by the `installutil.exe` utility.
+- Make sure to add installers to the service before building your project in order to be installed successfully by the `installutil.exe` utility and for logging setup the service should run under the `LocalSystem` account or it won't work and finally mark the `StartupType` as `Automatic` in order for the service to start automatically.